naassiahmed/xMKCKKS/README.md

 make clean\
 make all

-# To build the run code, you need to locate the "run" folder and type:
+# To build the "run-file" code, you need to locate the "run" folder and type:

 make clean\
 make